jakoblistabarth/itc-atlas/README.md

 # ITC Atlas

-This atlas on ITC an its global activities is a [Next.js](https://nextjs.org/) project.
+This atlas on ITC and its global activities is a [Next.js](https://nextjs.org/) project.

 ## Getting Started